 Enzyme Activity

-• Invertase, which breaks down sucrose into simpler sugars like glucose and fructose
+- Invertase breaks down complex sucrose into simpler sugars such as glucose and fructose.

 Evaporation